 The RDC provides financial support to organisations whose work is valued highly by the Bank and contributes to the pursuit of the Bank's research agenda.

-For applications of types 1, 2 and 3 we require the applicants to provide a brief report after completion of the project or event describing the outcomes (eg results, publications, attendance, list of papers, etc).
+The RDC's funds are limited and it rarely makes individual awards of more than £10,000.
+For applications of types 1 and 2 we require the applicants to provide a brief report after completion of the project or event describing the outcomes (eg results, publications, attendance, list of papers, etc.).